Derandomized Parallel Repetition via Structured PCPs: Preliminaries

-\begin{remark} Note that if the graph $G$ is bipartite and all edges are directed from, say, left to right, then this is simply a label cover instance with projection constraints~\cite{AL96}.\end{remark} \begin{proposition} [ FGLSS correspondence~\cite{FGLSS96}]The following two statements are equivalent: \begin{itemize} \item $L\in\mathbf{PCP}_{\varepsilon,\Sigma}\left[r,2\right]$. \item There exists a polynomial-time transformation that transforms strings $x\in\B^{*}$ to constraint graphs $G_{x}$ of size $2^{r(\left|x\right|)}$ with alphabet $\Sigma\left(\left|x\right|\right)$ such that: (1)~if $x\in L$ then $\sat(G_{x})=1$, and (2)~if $x\not\in L$ then $\sat(G_{x})\le\eps$. \end{itemize} Given a PCP system for $L$, we refer to the corresponding family of graphs $\set{G_{x}}$ where $x$ ranges over all possible instances as its \emph{underlying graph family}.
-If the graphs $\left\{ G_{x}\right\} $ have projection constraints then we say that the PCP system has the \emph{projection property}. \end{proposition} Using the \cite{FGLSS96} correspondence, we can rephrase the PCP theorem in the terminology of constraint graphs: \begin{theorem} [ PCP Theorem for constraint graphs]There exist universal constant $\varepsilon\in\left(0,1\right)$ and a finite alphabet $\Sigma$ such that for every language $L\in\NP$ the following holds: There exists a polynomial time reduction that on input $x\in\B^{*}$, outputs a constraint graph $G_{x}$ such that if $x\in L$ then $\sat(G_{x})=1$ and otherwise $\sat(G_{x})\le\varepsilon$. \end{theorem}
+\begin{remark} Note that if the graph $G$ has projection constraints, then this is simply a label cover instance with projection constraints~\cite{AL96}.\end{remark} \begin{proposition} [ FGLSS correspondence~\cite{FGLSS96}]The following two statements are equivalent: \begin{itemize} \item $L\in\mathbf{PCP}_{\varepsilon,\Sigma}\left[r,2\right]$. \item There exists a polynomial-time algorithm that transforms strings $x\in\B^{*}$ to constraint graphs $G_{x}$ of size $2^{r(\left|x\right|)}$ with alphabet $\Sigma\left(\left|x\right|\right)$ such that: (1)~if $x\in L$ then $\sat(G_{x})=1$, and (2)~if $x\not\in L$ then $\sat(G_{x})\le\eps$. \end{itemize} Given a PCP system for $L$, we refer to the corresponding family of graphs $\set{G_{x}}$ where $x$ ranges over all possible instances as its \emph{underlying graph family}.
+If the graphs $\left\{ G_{x}\right\} $ have projection constraints then we say that the PCP system has the \emph{projection property}. \end{proposition} Using the \cite{FGLSS96} correspondence, we can rephrase the PCP theorem in the terminology of constraint graphs: \begin{theorem} [ PCP Theorem for constraint graphs]There exist universal constant $\varepsilon\in\left(0,1\right)$ and a finite alphabet $\Sigma$ such that for every language $L\in\NP$ the following holds: There exists a polynomial time reduction that on input $x\in\B^{*}$, outputs a constraint graph $G_{x}$ such that if $x\in L$ then $\sat(G_{x})=1$ and otherwise $\sat(G_{x})\le\varepsilon$.\end{theorem} \begin{remark} The connection between PCPs and approximation problems (such as Proposition~\ref{prop:corr}) was discovered by~\cite{FGLSS96}.
+However, the precise correspondence between PCPs and constraint graphs that is given in Proposition~\ref{prop:corr} was only stated for the first time by~\cite{ALMSS98}.
+Still, in the rest of this paper we refer to Proposition~\ref{prop:corr} as the \cite{FGLSS96} correspondence. \end{remark}

+\begin{remark} Note the tight relationship between the randomness complexity of the PCP and the size of the corresponding constraint graphs.
+In particular, observe that PCP verifiers with randomness complexity $O(\log n)$ correspond to constraint graphs of polynomial size.
+This relationship is one of the main reasons for the study of the randomness complexity of PCP verifiers.

+Moreover, recall that the work of~\cite{MR08} constructs PCPs that are very randomness efficient, i.e., have randomness complexity~$\left(1+o(1)\right)\log n$ (see also Remark~\ref{rem:MR-short}).
+This randomness efficiency is translated into constraints graphs of almost-linear size, namely~$n^{1+o(1)}$. \end{remark}